-) Estimated amount of contracts remaining to be executed on capital account (property, plant & equipment and intangible assets) and not provided for is as under:- b).
-In respect of investment in associate companies, the Group has restrictions for their disposal as at 31 March 2023 as under:
+a) Estimated amount of contracts remaining to be executed on capital account (property, plant & equipment and intangible assets) and not provided for is as under:- b).
+In respect of investment in associate companies, the Group has restrictions for their disposal as at 31 March 2024 as under:

-Particulars As at 31.03.2023 As at 31.03.2022
+Particulars As at 31.03.2024 As at 31.03.2023

-Intangible assets 0.56 0.13
+Intangible assets 0.26 0.56

-Total 0.56 0.13
+Total 0.26 0.56

-Name the disposal of investments as per amount of the Company As at 31.03.2022 Hindustan Power Exchange Limited (Formerly known as Pranurja Solutions Limited)- An Associate Company Except as otherwise to maintain compliance with the applicable laws, the parent company is not entitled to transfer any and all the Shares held by it to any Person for a period of 2 (two) years from 5th July'2019.
+Name Period of restrictions for Carrying amount of the Company disposal of investments as per related agreements As at 31.03.2024 As at 31.03.2023 Hindustan Power Exchange Limited (Formerly known as Pranurja Solutions Limited)- An Associate Company Except as otherwise to maintain compliance with the applicable laws, the parent company is not entitled to transfer any and all the Shares held by it to any Person for a period of 2 (two) years from 5th July'2019.
 However, the parent company may transfer any and all legal and beneficial interest in the Shares during the Lock in Period to its Affiliates, upon such Affiliate transferee executing the Deed of Adherence.
-In case shareholder is required to make transfer pursuant to applicable law Tag Along Right shall not be applicable 9.41 11.68 Total 9.41 11.68 c).
-In respect of investments in other Companies, the Group has restrictions for their disposal as at 31 March 2023 as under:
+In case shareholder is required to make transfer pursuant to applicable law Tag Along Right shall not be applicable 12.79 9.41 Total 12.79 9.41 c).
+In respect of investments in other Companies, the Group has restrictions for their disposal as at 31 March 2024 as under:

-Name Period of restrictions for Carrying amount of the Company disposal of investments as per related agreements As at 31.03.2023 Teesta Urja Limited GOS shall consider the proposal of any shareholder to divest its equity share after the completion of two years from the Commercial Operation date of the project or earlier on mutual beneficial terms.
-221.10 202.01 Total 221.10 202.01
+Name Period of restrictions for Carrying amount of the Company disposal of investments as per related agreements As at 31.03.2024 As at 31.03.2023 Sikkim Urja Limited (Formerly known as Teesta Urja Limited) GOS shall consider the proposal of any shareholder to divest its equity share after the completion of two years from the Commercial Operation date of the project or earlier on mutual beneficial terms.
+99.03 221.10 Total 99.03 221.10